 Drug and alcohol abuse

 In coming to a diagnosis it is important that a thorough evaluation is undertaken to identify and exclude treatable conditions that cause fatigue.

 - CFS is a diagnosis of exclusion of other diseases.
 There is as yet no specific biomarker to confirm the diagnosis

 - It is a neuro-immune-endocrine dysfunction.
 Central sensitisation is the most likely common pathophysiological substrate for this, and other fatigue -like syndromes.

-Up until recently a psychologically based model was widely held to be the basis for the aetiology of fatigue associated syndromes.
+Up until recently, a psychologically-based model was widely held to be the basis for the aetiology of fatigue associated syndromes.
 ME/CSF is not a mental health disorder.
 It is due to biological disruptions and imbalances.
 Research is uncovering molecular, neurological, endocrine and immunological deficits in many patients leading to the potential for biologically based therapeutic interventions.